XII. One Must Fellowship Clearly on Truths Concerning the Wise Virgins Hearing the Voice of God

 from “How to Know God Incarnate” in Records of Christ’s Talks

-This time, God comes to do work not in a spiritual body but in a very ordinary one.
-Not only is it the body of God’s second incarnation, but also the body in which God returns.
+This time around, God comes to do work not in a spiritual body, but in a very ordinary one.
+Moreover, not only is it the body of God’s second incarnation, it is also the body through which God returns to the flesh.
 It is a very ordinary flesh.
-In Him, you cannot see anything that is different from others, but you can receive from Him the truths you have never heard before.
-This insignificant flesh is the embodiment of all the words of truth from God, that which undertakes God’s work in the last days, and an expression of the whole of God’s disposition for man to come to know.
-Did you not desire greatly to see the God in heaven?
-Did you not desire greatly to understand the God in heaven?
-Did you not desire greatly to see the destination of mankind?
-He will tell you all these secrets that no man has been able to tell you, and He will even tell you of the truths that you do not understand.
+You cannot see anything that makes Him stand out from others, but you can gain from Him previously unheard-of truths.
+This insignificant flesh is what embodies all the words of truth from God, undertakes God’s work in the last days, and expresses the whole of God’s disposition for man to understand.
+Do you not desire greatly to see the God in heaven?
+Do you not desire greatly to understand the God in heaven?
+Do you not desire greatly to see the destination of mankind?
+He will tell you all these secrets—secrets that no man has been able to tell you, and He will also tell you of the truths that you do not understand.
 He is your gate into the kingdom, and your guide into the new age.
 Such an ordinary flesh holds many unfathomable mysteries.
-His deeds may be inscrutable to you, but the goal of all the work He does is sufficient for you to see that He is not a simple flesh as man believes.
-For He represents the will of God as well as the care shown by God toward mankind in the last days.
-Though you cannot hear the words He speaks that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, you can hear from His words the fury of God and know that God shows compassion for mankind; you can see the righteous disposition of God and His wisdom, and moreover, realize the concern and care that God has for all mankind.
+His deeds may be inscrutable to you, but the entire goal of the work He does is sufficient enough to allow you to see that He is not, as people believe, a simple flesh.
+For He represents the will of God and the care shown by God toward mankind in the last days.
+Though you cannot hear His words that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, nevertheless you can hear from His words that God is wrathful and know that God is showing compassion for mankind; you can see the righteous disposition of God and His wisdom, and, moreover, realize God’s solicitude for all mankind.

-from “Do You Know?
+from “Did You Know?
 God Has Done a Great Thing Among Men” in The Word Appears in the Flesh

 When God comes to earth, His work and all that man sees of Him are supernatural.
 What you behold with your eyes and what you hear with your ears are all supernatural, for His work and His words are incomprehensible and unattainable to man.
 If something of heaven is brought to earth, how can it be anything but supernatural?
 When the mysteries of the kingdom of heaven are brought to earth, mysteries that are incomprehensible and unfathomable to man, that are too wondrous and wise—are they not all supernatural? … Consider the work done by the incarnate God in the present day: What aspect of it is not supernatural?
 His words are incomprehensible and unattainable to you, and the work He does can be done by no man.
 What He understands man has no way of understanding, and as for His knowledge, man knows not whence it comes.
 There are some who say, “I too am ordinary in the same way as You are, but how is it that I do not know what You know?
 I am older and richer in experience, yet how can You know of that which I do not?”
 All of this, as far as man is concerned, is something that man has no way of attaining.
 Then there are those who say: “No one knows of the work that was carried out in Israel; how come You know?
 Even the Bible expositors can offer no explanation; how come You know?”
 Are these not all matters of the supernatural?
 He has encountered no wonders, yet He knows all and the word comes to Him with the greatest of ease.
 Is this not supernatural?
 His work transcends that which flesh can attain to.
 It is unattainable to the thought of any man with a body of flesh and utterly inconceivable to the reasoning of the mind of man.
 Though He has never read the Bible, He understands the work of God in Israel.
 And though He stands on earth as He speaks, He speaks of the mysteries of the third heaven.
 When man reads these words, this feeling will overcome him: “Is this not the language of the third heaven?”
 Are these not all matters that exceed what a normal man is capable of achieving?